47 of The Best Sport Psychology Quotes

 Gary Olson, Yoga Teacher at The Ashram Yoga

-Comment: I’m not sure whether Gary considers himself a coach but this feels like the most appropriate section for his two quotes.
-The above and the below.
-I came across these two quotes whilst doing one of his online hot yoga sessions and I instantly loved them.
+Comment: I’m not sure whether Gary considers himself a coach, but this feels like the most appropriate section for his two quotes—the above and the below.
+I came across these two quotes while doing one of his online hot yoga sessions, and I instantly loved them.

 “Don’t wait until everything is just right.
 It will never be perfect.
 There will always be challenges, obstacles, and less-than-perfect conditions.
 So what?
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident, and more and more successful.”